-We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of the Town of Warner, New Hampshire (the Town) for the year ended December 31, 2019.
+We have audited the financial statements of the governmental activities, the major fund, and the aggregate remaining fund information of the Town of Warner, New Hampshire for the year ended December 31, 2020.
 Professional standards require that we provide you with information about our responsibilities under generally accepted auditing standards, as well as certain information related to the planned scope and timing of our audit.
-We have communicated such information in our letter to you dated April 16, 2020.
+We have communicated such information in our letter to you dated June 3, 2021.
 Professional standards also require that we communicate to you the following information related to our audit.